Federal task force kills Portland shooting suspect at arrest

 Federal agents from the FBI and the U.S. Marshals Service had located Reinoehl on Thursday after a warrant was issued for his arrest.
 During the encounter, Reinoehl was shot by a law enforcement officer who was working on the federal task force, the official said.
 The official could not discuss the matter publicly and spoke to the AP on condition of anonymity.

 The official said Reinoehl had pulled a gun during the encounter.
-The U.S. Marshals Service said initial reports indicate the suspect produced a firearm.
+A U.S. Marshals Service statement said “initial reports indicate the suspect produced a firearm, threatening the lives of law enforcement officers.”

 The U.S. Marshals Service fugitive task forces, comprised of deputy marshals, other federal agents and local law enforcement officers from a variety of agencies, are responsible for apprehending violent felons and other wanted suspects.